- The bald eagle is one of America’s most loved birds and serves as the country’s national symbol.

 Alaska has more bald eagles than any other state.
 They thrive along the state’s cold coastal waters.
 They also live in Alaska’s many interior lakes and rivers.
 The state is home to the Chilkat Bald Eagle Preserve.

 The state has taken many steps to protect bald eagles, and it has seen a steady increase in numbers as a result.
-According to the state’s Game and Fish Department, Arizona has around 69 breeding pairs, and a record 87 young bald eagles hatched during the 2019 breeding season.
+According to the state’s Game and Fish Department, Arizona has around 65 breeding pairs, and a record 87 young bald eagles.

 Arkansas: 80 Pairs